facebookresearch/dadaptation/README.md

  - **Set the LR parameter to 1.0**.
 This parameter is not ignored, rather, setting it larger to smaller will directly scale up or down the D-adapted learning rate.
  - **Use the same learning rate scheduler you would normally use on the problem.**
  - The Adam variant supports AdamW style weight decay, just set decouple=True.
 It is not turned on by default, so if you are replacing your adam implementation, make sure you use decoupled if necessary.
- - It may be necessary to use larger weight decay than you would normally use, try a factor of 2 or 4 bigger.
+ - It may be necessary to use larger weight decay than you would normally use, try a factor of 2 or 4 bigger if you see overfitting.
 D-Adaptation uses larger learning rates than people typically hand-choose, in some cases that requires more decay.
  - Use the log_every setting to see the learning rate being used (d*lr) and the current D bound.
  - Only the AdaGrad version supports sparse gradients.
  - The Adam IP variant implements a tighter D bound, which may help on some problems.
 The IP variants should be considered experimental.